FranciaPaolo/websummary/Backend/Scraper/readme.md

 # Backend.Scraper

-## Run it
+This project contains the Backend Api and the websummarizer Task.\
+It's a Python fastapi project.

+## How to start and debug

-Setup environment variable creating a `.env` file in the root folder (in the same folder of this readme):
+Setup environment variable creating a `.env` file in the root folde r (in the same folder of this readme):
 ```
 LANG_SMITH=""
 GROQ_API_KEY=""